 - Your winnings will be transferred directly into your membership account if you have won

-Now that you have learnt the basics, check out the US horse racing calendar.
+Now that you have learned the basics, check out the US horse racing calendar.
 Don’t miss out on the top races to bet on.
 We hope that you are now more familiar with online horse racing betting.
 Explore Bet O’Clock, as there are plenty of different horse racing brands where you can register.